Trust Southcoast Health with Your Breast Biopsy in Fall River, Dartmouth & Wareham, MA

 Stereotactic Breast Biopsy

-This is helpful to determine if a lump or microcalcification in the breast is benign (noncancerous) or cancerous.
-A stereotactic breast biopsy uses a digital mammography machine to guide the radiologist to the abnormal site, so they can collect more than one tissue sample with the use of a vacuum-powered instrument.
+This type of biopsy helps determine if a lump (or microcalcification) in the breast is benign (noncancerous) or cancerous.
+A stereotactic breast biopsy uses a 3D mammogram machine to guide the radiologist to the abnormal site so that they can collect more than one tissue sample with the use of a vacuum-powered instrument.

 Ultrasound-Guided Breast Biopsy

-An ultrasound image may provide in-depth information about any abnormalities or lumps found in the breast, such as their size, shape, and whether or not the lesion is filled with fluid.
-The ultrasound will be used to guide a needle inserted by the radiology to biopsy the abnormal part of the breast.
+An ultrasound image may provide in-depth information about any abnormalities or lumps found in the breast, such as their size, shape, and whether or not the lesion contains fluid.
+The ultrasound will guide a needle inserted by the radiology to biopsy the abnormal part of the breast.

-Preparing for a breast biopsy can cause anxiety, but you don’t have to rush into it.
-It’s important to take your time and learn about the different biopsy options, so you can make the best decision for you.
+Preparing for a breast biopsy can be overwhelming.
+Our staff is uniquely sensitive to each patient’s needs during their biopsy at the Southcoast Health Breast Center.
+It’s helpful to take your time and learn about the different biopsy options to make the best decision for you.
 Before having a breast biopsy, ask your doctor at Southcoast Health to explain:

 - The results of your mammogram and other breast imaging exams.